Canon T6 vs Nikon D5500

 It is notable that the D5500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The T6 does not feature such a mic input.

-Both the T6 and the D5500 have been discontinued, but can regularly be found used on eBay.
+Both the T6 and the D5500 have been discontinued, but can regularly be found used on ebay.
 The D5500 was replaced by the Nikon D5600, while the T6 was followed by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T6 and D5500 can be found, respectively, in the Canon T6 Manual (free pdf) or the online Nikon D5500 Manual.

 So how do things add up?
 Which of the two cameras – the Canon T6 or the Nikon D5500 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.